Throughout my life, I’ve heard that English, French, and Chinese will be the languages of the future, taking over the world in the coming decades.

 The Spanish-speaking region is the origin of many incredible things!
 This is where diverse literature, fascinating traditions, and other popular trends were born.

 Cultural reasons are the main factors.
-Yet, many have various reasons to choose Spanish.
-For example, job, immigration, business, and studying abroad.
+Yet many have reasons to choose Spanish—for example, employment, immigration, business, and studying abroad.

 Also, many are driven by the love of dance, music, and movies.